tie-set/stadle_docs/docs/usage.rst

 ::

 	stadle persistence-server --config_file /path/to/config/file.json
-Specific parameters can also be set using command line arguments - refer to :ref:`Documentation` for details on the config file parameters and the respective accepted command line arguments for the persistence server.
+Specific parameters can also be set using command line arguments - refer to :ref:`Config File Documentation` for details on the config file parameters, and run ``stadle persistence-server --help`` to see the accepted command line arguments for the persistence server.

 The second STADLE-side component is the **aggregator** - as the name suggests, this component is in charge of collecting